NEASQC/WP6_QNLP/README.md

 Some classical classifiers are implemented in order to have a reference against which to compare our quantum solution.
 <ul>
-  <li>K-nearest neighbors classifier from sklearn package applied to BERT embeddings.</li>
+  <li>K-nearest neighbors classifier from the scikit-learn package applied to BERT embeddings.</li>
-  <li>A feedforward neural network classifier from tensorflow package applied to BERT embeddings.</li>
+  <li>A feedforward neural network classifier from the tensorflow package applied to BERT embeddings.</li>
-  <li>A convolutional neural network classifier from tensorflow package applied to fasttext embeddings.</li>
+  <li>A convolutional neural network classifier from the tensorflow package applied to fasttext embeddings.</li>
 </ul>

 After the models are trained we compute and compare their accuracies on the training and test dataset.

 ### Variational quantum circuit classfier

 A variational quantum circuit is built with initial random parameters.
-In the circuit, only one qubit is measured (post-selection), and the variational parameters will be optimized using the labeled sentences in dataset so that the state obtained when measuring the qubit coincides with the value of the sentence (FALSE=0, TRUE=1).
+In the circuit, only one qubit is measured (post-selection), and the variational parameters will be optimized using the labelled sentences in the dataset so that the state obtained when measuring the qubit coincides with the value of the sentence (FALSE=0, TRUE=1).

 After the variational circuit is trained, the accuracy over the training and test dataset will be measured and compared.